sumitkumar1503/sumitkumar1503/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in Amdocs
+- 🔭 Software Engineer in Amdocs
-- 🌱 I’m currently learning Datawarehouse
-- 👯 I’m looking to collaborate on Rest API
 - 📫 How to reach me: Whatsapp: +919572181024